Guanabara Bay: Description

 The bay is crossed by the Rio-Niterói Bridge (13.29 km long and with a central span 72 m high) and there is heavy boat and ship traffic, including regular ferryboat lines.
-The Port of Rio de Janeiro, as well as the city's two airports, Galeão - Antônio Carlos Jobim International Airport (on Governador Island) and Santos Dumont Airport (on reclaimed land next to downtown Rio), are located on its shores.
-The Federal University of Rio de Janeiro main campus is located on the artificial Fundão Island.
+The Port of Rio de Janeiro, as well as the city's two airports, Galeão - Antônio Carlos Jobim International Airport (on Governador Island) and Santos Dumont Airport (on reclaimed land next to downtown Rio), are on its shores.
+The Federal University of Rio de Janeiro main campus is on the artificial Fundão Island.
 A maze of smaller bridges interconnect the two largest islands, Fundão and Governador, to the mainland.

-There is an Environmental Protection Area (APA), which is located mostly in the municipality of Guapimirim and given the name of Guapimirim APA.
+There is an Environmental Protection Area (APA), which is mostly in the municipality of Guapimirim and given the name of Guapimirim APA.

 Environment

 Guanabara Bay's once rich and diversified ecosystem has suffered extensive damage in recent decades, particularly along its mangrove areas.
 The bay has been heavily impacted by urbanization, deforestation, and pollution of its waters with sewage, garbage, and oil spills.
 As of 2014, more than 70% of the sewage from 12 million inhabitants of Rio de Janeiro now flows into the bay untreated.

 There have been three major oil spills in Guanabara Bay.
 The most recent was in 2000 when a leaking Petrobras underwater pipeline released 1,300,000 L of oil into the bay, destroying large swaths of the mangrove ecosystem.
 Recovery measures are currently being attempted, but more than a decade after the incident, the mangrove areas have not returned to life.

-One of the world's largest landfills is located at Jardim Gramacho adjacent to Guanabara Bay.
+One of the world's largest landfills is at Jardim Gramacho adjacent to Guanabara Bay.
 It was closed in 2012 after 34 years of operation.
-The landfill attracted attention from environmentalists and it supported 1700 people scavenging for recyclable materials.
+The landfill attracted attention from environmentalists and it supported 1,700 people scavenging for recyclable materials.